kdcro101/vscode-favorites/README.md

 ### Adding to favorites
 Right-click item in File explorer and select `Add to favorites`.
+### Adding to favorites group or subgroup
+Right-click item in File explorer and select `Add to favorites group`, then select group from list.
 ### Removing from favorites
 Right-click item in Favorites view and select `Delete favorite`
 ### Create favorites group
 Click on folder icon on Favorites view title, type unique name and press enter
+### Create favorites subgroup
+Right-click on group item and choose "Create subgroup"
 ### Delete favorites group
 Right-click group item in Favorites view and select `Delete group`
 ### Delete item in favorites group